LukeWeller7/IaC/ansible/playbooks/README.md

 sudo ansible-playbook playbookname.yml
 ```

+- Testing installs - After completing an install with playbook, use ansible to test that the installation was successful.
+(Depends on package to what to input)

 ### Example Playbook interface
 ```yaml
 # Create a playbook to provision nginx web server in the web-node